 Data integration between services and applications on the Beyond-Sniff platform is based on a federated approach.
-There is no global data model, and every service is responsible for the consistency of its own information.
-All services use generic object graphs as their external data representation.
+There is no global data model, and each service is responsible for the consistency of its own information.
+Each service provides its information in a standard way, as generic object graphs.
 The data model of each service is described by an object graph and managed by the central DataDictionary.
 Beyond-Sniff object graphs are language independent.
 They can be represented simply and efficiently in different programming languages.

-The generic way to obtain information from a service is to send it an OQL query [6].
+The generic way to obtain information from a service is to send it an OQL query [Cat93].
 The service evaluates the query against its database and returns an object graph as the result.

 Every service defines it own data model, which can be extended by clients.
-This is an important requirement for generic services because it is usually impossible to design a complete data model right from the beginning.
-For example, it is impossible to know in advance all the different kinds of information that tools want to store about project artifacts.
+This is an important requirement for generic services because it is usually impossible to design a complete data model from the beginning.
+It is, for example, impossible to know in advance all the different kinds of information that tools want to store about project artifacts.
 If this flexibility is missing replication of functionality and data will result.
 This is clearly undesirable.